 Yachts are a common sight, plying Georgian Bay’s scenic route water routes.
 Every summer Georgian Bay welcomes hundreds, if not thousands, of boats.
 Travelling from Owen Sound up the peninsula and down the Lake Huron shoreline one can see vessels of all descriptions either moored at docks in the coves and inlets that are etched into the contours of the peninsula or plying the deep blue water.

 These vessels and their crews come to this area for many reasons.
 Hundreds of vessels find their way to Owen Sound for the annual fishing derby.
 Others came to the area to challenge their mariner skills against the winds and waves that Georgian Bay offers to all those who ply its waters.
 The majestic scenery and picturesque towns and villages that dot the shoreline bring still more modern-day voyageurs to this region.

 Recreational boating on Georgian Bay began in earnest in the late nineteenth century with the appearance of steam powered yachts.
 Some of these early boaters shunned the steam driven pleasure boats in favour of Georgian Bay mackinaws which had been discarded by commercial fishermen with the advent of the larger and more efficient steam tugs.
 However, early records report regattas being organized in Owen Sound as early as 1852.

 Competitions were held between communities such as Leith, Owen Sound, Wiarton, and Meaford.
 In 1879 the Wiarton Echo reported that every effort was being made to attract "the best amateur and professional talent available" to a Colpoy's Bay regatta.
 The same article promoted the regatta in terms of the economic benefits of increased tourism to the area.
 The editor opined that "the benefits derived from having our beautiful bay, with its majestic scenery, made known to pleasure seekers and others, by having this aquatic festival".

 One of the earliest of the big yachts to cruise Georgian Bay and Lake Huron was the Frances Smith.
-This vessel owned by Dr. Frances Smith visited the area between 1869-1871.
+This vessel, built by Melancthon Simpson, sailed the area between 1869-1871.